 Michael has specialised in commercial litigation and dispute resolution for over 30 years with expertise in maritime, shipping, transport, ports and aviation.
 After establishing his career in New Zealand, he spent seven years with the London office of an international law firm.
 During his time in London he was admitted as a solicitor of the High Court in England and Wales.

 Michael joined Lowndes as a partner in 2009.
 He acts for clients in dispute resolution, mediation, arbitration and in all Courts.
 His practice has an international focus and he regularly receives instructions from overseas clients.

-Michael is ranked as a leading lawyer in a number of prominent industry directories.
-He was classified as band one by Chambers & Partners for a number of years.
+Michael is ranked as a leading lawyer in a number of prominent legal directories.
+He has been ranked in Band One by Chambers & Partners for a number of years.
 He is ranked in Asialaw Profiles in Shipping, Maritime and Aviation; Legal500 in Transport; Legal Media Group’s Expert Guide to the World’s Leading Shipping and Maritime Lawyers and its publication Best of the Best as one of the top 30 shipping lawyers in the world; and the US publication Best Lawyers International.

 - Bachelor of Laws – New Zealand